 Career Advising Staff

-Our Academic Advising team is here to assist you with any questions you may have about Evergreen.
+Our Career Advising team is here to assist you with any questions you may have about Evergreen.

 Kevin Andrew - Assistant Director, Internships & Employer Development

 I moved to the State of Washington in July 2016 and have lived in Southern California, Arizona and New Mexico.
 I hold a Bachelor of Science in Business Administration from Arizona State University and a Master of Arts in Educational Administration from New Mexico State University.
 Before working at Evergreen I was the Coordinator of the centralized Cooperative Education and Internship Program at New Mexico State University.
 Prior to my career in higher education I worked in the private sector in department store and specialty store retail management.
 I am very excited to be part of the Academic and Career Advising team assisting students, faculty, staff and employers with opportunities related to internships and other experiential learning.

 I have worked in the field of career and life development for most of my adult life.
 Later in my life, I decided to return to school and look at these issues from an academic and professional counseling perspective.
 I see my work as helping students and alumni decide not only what their life work might be, but how to develop strategies to move in the direction of their career dreams.

 Ami Magisos - Internship Coordinator

 I love helping students connect their education and career goals with the community.
 I advise students on integrating internship opportunities into their educational journeys at Evergreen, and connecting their internship experiences with their career goals and dreams.
 It’s a joy for me to help students explore these words from luminary Alice Walker: “Look closely at the present you are constructing: It should look like the future you are dreaming.”